Love Me No More (film)

 Love Me No More (Deux jours à tuer) is a 2008 French drama film directed by Jean Becker.

 Plot

 Antoine Méliot is a man whose life is full of success.
 He works in an important enterprise of advertising, he has two beautiful children, a lot of friends, a big quiet house and a loving clever charming woman.
 One day he suddenly changes his way of life and rejects his wife after being accused of unfaithfulness.
 In the two following days he will be up to destroy everything of what used to make his happiness.
-At first he spoils a meeting with a client, he then is rude with his family, insolent and disconnected with his friends and then escapes the region to join his father in Ireland in order to meet someone he hasn't seen for a long time, in order to keep his secret the longest possible.
+At first he spoils a meeting with a client, he then is rude with his family, insolent and disconnected with his friends and then escapes the region to join his father in Ireland in order to meet someone he hasn't seen for a long time, in order to keep his secret the longest possible: he will soon die of cancer and sabotaged deliberately everything in his life to avoid grief to his loved ones.
+He asks his father to go see his wife after his death to tell her the truth.